isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_jan.rst

 That's it!
 For each gene in the pathways (gene sets) table, we have joined in the T-statistic comparing our two groups.
 Now for the gene set score!
-To get this, we're going to simply average up the T's within each pathway, and scale the result by the square root of the number of genes.
+To get this, we're going to simply average over the T's within each pathway, and scale the result by the square root of the number of genes.
 When the number of genes gets large (reasonably so), the value approximates a Z-score.
-In this way, using R for example, we could get a p-value and perform multiple testing correction like an FDR.
+In this way, using R for example, we could get a p-value and perform multiple testing correction in order to control the false discovery rate.

 .. code-block:: sql